PTA Enrichment Programs

 To volunteer, contact healthykids (at) alvaradoschool.net.

-Alvarado’s Science Committee secures funds for science field trips, runs Science Nights and supports our outstanding science instructor Ms. Sandzik, now in her fourth year at Alvarado with 10+ years in the subject of enhancing the science curriculum.
-Skills are taught through hands-on learning for all students in grades K-5.
+Alvarado’s Science Committee secures funds for science field trips, runs Science Nights and supports our outstanding science instructor Ms. Sandzik, now in her third year at Alvarado with 10+ years in the subject of enhancing the science curriculum for TK-12th.
+Skills are taught through hands-on learning for all students in grades TK-5.

 To volunteer, contact science (at) alvaradoschool.net.

 The role includes support of classroom teachers and provides enrichment in our science lab.
 The lab time is discovery-based learning and hands-on investigations.
 Here, students ask questions, use models, design experiments, and explain solutions.
-K-2 students get 10 sessions and 3-5 get 12-14 sessions of enrichment.
+TK-5th & SDC students get sessions of enrichment all year long.
 She also helps coordinate the parent-run science sack program for kinder and first grade students.

-The committee also organizes four to five science nights per year, featuring experts from various museums (the Exploratorium and California Academy of Sciences, for example).
+The committee also organizes three to four science event per year, featuring experts from various museums (the Exploratorium and California Academy of Sciences, for example).
 We also write grants for science-related field trips and develop other opportunities to increase our kids’ exposure to science.

 Students learn computer skills starting with mouse manipulation and on to basic Web site construction and Excel spreadsheet function.
 Most of these skills are taught by our half-time, bilingual computer teacher, but we have computers in every classroom, too.
 The Tech Committee also helps out with tech support for teachers, and with the rollout of new hardware and software in the classrooms.